Skip to Content

 Oceana

-Oceana is the largest international organization focused only on ocean conservation, protecting marine ecosystems and endangered species such as the Hawksbill Sea Turtle.
+Oceana is the largest international organization focused only on ocean conservation, protecting marine ecosystems, and protecting endangered species such as the hawksbill sea turtle.

 Sea Turtle Conservancy

-Sea Turtle Conservancy works to protect the 7 different remaining sea turtle species found in the oceans and their habitats through research, education, training and advocacy.
+Sea Turtle Conservancy works to protect the 7 remaining sea turtle species and their habitats through research, education, training, and advocacy.

 Wildlife Conservation Society

-Wildlife Conservation Society was formed in 1895 with the aim of protecting 25 percent of the world’s biodiversity by promoting the importance of protecting wildlife and their habitats.
+Wildlife Conservation Society was formed in 1895 to protect 25 percent of the world’s biodiversity by promoting the importance of protecting wildlife and their habitats.
 WCS has five zoos in New York.

 Frequently Asked Questions (FAQ)